Nursery Themes for the Year

 Theme: Rhymes and People Who Help Us

 We will continue to investigate and explore the children’s interests and consolidate learning in the seven Areas of Learning in the Early Years Foundation Stage.
 We will work on and identify next steps and share these with the parents.
+This term the children will learn rhymes, sing nursery rhymes and explore rhyme in a variety of ways.
+We will share rhyming stories, poems and explore words that rhyme.

 There will be visits from people who help us in the last term and a visit to the Watton Fire Station.